 Even if your top university choices don’t make dual EPQ offers, they will still certainly recognise the value of an EPQ in preparation for university-level study.

-The University of Oxford “recognises that the EPQ will provide an applicant with the opportunity to develop research and academic skills relevant for study at Oxford” and encourages applicants to “draw upon their experience of undertaking the project when writing their personal statement.”
+For example, The University of Oxford “recognises that the EPQ will provide an applicant with the opportunity to develop research and academic skills relevant for study at Oxford” and encourages applicants to “draw upon their experience of undertaking the project when writing their personal statement.”

+If you’re applying to a highly competitive university with low admission rates, it’s likely that many other applicants will have similar predicted grades to you.
+Taking an EPQ will help your university application to stand out.
 Admission tutors are looking for students who have a genuine interest in the course they’re applying for.
 Undertaking an EPQ relevant to your chosen course demonstrates commitment to your subject and shows that your interest goes beyond the A Level curriculum.

 If your EPQ topic isn’t directly related to the course you’re applying for, don’t worry.
 It still provides clear evidence that you have the critical thinking and independent research skills that universities are looking for.